Joao4569/farm_fresh/README.md

 All of this makes sure that the top portion of the navbar which is separate from the main navigation will display cleanly on mobile and give the user a much better UX.

+#### Products Template

+#### Product Detail Template

+- CSRF Token used in form in order to take advantage of Django's cross-site request forgery protection.
+As a security precaution without this token Django won't allow you to submit the form.

 # Testing

 ## Manual Testing